LeventeHajder/AffineExtractor/README.md

 Unlike standard matching pipelines that only output $(x, y)$ point correspondences, this toolbox leverages the scale and orientation properties of local descriptors (like OpenCV's SIFT) to compute the **local affine frame** for each individual match.

-![Visualization of affine transformations using the SIFT meth]
+Visualization of affine transformations using the SIFT meth:
 <p align="center">
   <img src="assets/visSIFT1.png" width="400"> <img src="assets/visSIFT2.png" width="400">
 </p>